 Unlike the permissive parent who sets few boundaries but is available if needed, the neglectful parent is often mentally and/or physically unavailable to the child.

-Check out more about all 4 styles and how Baumrind’s Parenting Styles can help you be a better parent in one of the top articles on my blog.
+Check out more about all 4 styles and how Baumrind’s Parenting Styles (click to read my in-depth look at her beliefs) can help you be a better parent in one of the top articles on my blog.

 What is attachment parenting?